 The Study of Secrets (Lila Maclean Academic Mysteries #5) finds Lila on sabbatical in a charming Victorian mansion, where she is drawn into a new mystery.
 In keeping with the title, I’m going to share a few secrets… First, although the covers in the series look alike at first glance, do you notice that each one has a slightly different collection of items on the right? … Continue reading Cover Reveal: The Study of Secrets

 Hi, I was just here an hour ago.
 This receipt shows that I was charged for three of these things, but I only bought two.
 No, I didn’t notice until I got home.
 But then I came right back.
 Since I was charged for three instead of two.
 Um, I’m not sure how to prove that.
 Here are the two I bought, still in the … Continue reading Adventures in Shopping: A Monologue

 There are plenty of delightfully scary haunted library stories.
 But it’s one thing to read about a haunted library and quite another to be in one.
 So many of the libraries I visited in my youth seemed to have some sort of … presence.
 Now I’m not saying there was definitely something there.
 But I’m not saying there wasn’t.
 They were all in old buildings, … Continue reading Haunted Libraries

 Let’s take a moment to acknowledge that writing can be very challenging.
 There are days when it seems extremely difficult to create something from nothing…or even downright impossible to wrangle words effectively.
 In such cases, the words of others who have engaged in the business of writing may be helpful, whether as commiseration or inspiration.
 “I think the hardest thing about writing is writing.” — Nora Ephron … Continue reading In Good Company

-The Spirit in Question by our very own Cynthia Kuhn–book 3 in the Lila Maclean Academic Mystery series–is now available wherever books are sold!
+The Subject of Malice by Cynthia Kuhn–book 4 in the Lila Maclean Academic Mystery series–is now available wherever books are sold!